mwhite4/multiscaleCrossoverPatterning/README.md

 ## Installation Guide
 No specific installation is required.
 Functions should be added to the MATLAB file path.

-## Demo
+## Demo - MW: needs to be updated
 - An example dataset can be found in folder demoDataset.
-- The expected focus and domain components of the example dataset can be found in subfolder demoOutput.
+- The expected shorter and longer components of the example dataset can be found in subfolder demoOutput.
 - Expected run time for all functions will depend on input data size and computer specifications but should be on the order of seconds.

 ## Instructions for use